Zelenskyy at the UN accuses Russian military of war crimes

 “When and if they withdraw their troops and Ukrainian troops take over, I’m afraid they will see more mass graves, more atrocities and more examples of of war crimes,” NATO Secretary-General Jens Stoltenberg said.

-Ukrainian officials said the bodies of at least 410 civilians have been found in towns around Kyiv that were recaptured from Russian forces and that a “torture chamber” was discovered in the town of Bucha, from which some of the grimmest details have emerged.
+“The Russian military searched for and purposefully killed anyone who served our country.
+They shot and killed women outside their houses when they just tried to call someone who is alive.
+They killed entire families, adults and children, and they tried to burn the bodies,” he said.
+They used tanks to crush civilians “just for their pleasure,” he said.

-Police and other investigators walked the silent streets of Bucha on Tuesday, taking notes on bodies that residents showed them.
+On Tuesday, police and other investigators walked the silent streets of Bucha, taking notes on bodies that residents showed them.
 Survivors who hid in their homes during the monthlong Russian occupation of the town, many of them past middle age, wandered past charred tanks and jagged window panes with plastic bags of food and other humanitarian aid.
 Red Cross workers checked in on intact homes.

 Associated Press journalists in the town have counted dozens of corpses in civilian clothes.
 Many appeared to have been shot at close range, and some had their hands bound or their flesh burned.
 A mass grave in a churchyard held bodies wrapped in plastic.

-High-resolution satellite imagery by commercial provider Maxar Technologies, meanwhile, showed that many of the bodies had been lying in the open for weeks, during the time that Russian forces were in the town.
-The New York Times first reported on the images showing the dead.
+The AP and the PBS series “Frontline” have jointly verified at least 90 incidents during the war that appear to violate international humanitarian law.
+The War Crimes Watch Ukraine project includes details of apparent targeted attacks as well as indiscriminate destruction of civilian buildings and infrastructure.

-U.S. Secretary of State Antony Blinken said the images from Bucha revealed “a deliberate campaign to kill, to torture, to rape, to commit atrocities.”
-He told journalists the reports were “more than credible” and reinforce the determination of countries around the world to hold those responsible to account and to support Ukraine.
+U.S. Secretary of State Antony Blinken said the images from Bucha revealed “not the random act of a rogue unit” but “a deliberate campaign to kill, to torture, to rape, to commit atrocities.”
+He said the reports of atrocities were “more than credible,” and that the U.S. and other countries will seek to hold the culprits accountable.

 “Only non-humans are capable of this,” said Angelica Chernomor, a refugee from Kyiv who crossed into Poland with her two children, and who had seen the photos from Bucha.
 “Even if people live under a totalitarian regime, they must retain feelings, dignity, but they do not.”